ysbs/jekyll-site/_people/jeb-hedges.md

 ordgov: 2 #ordgov and ordnec used to sort by importance
 ---

-Jeb is a board member and has been since X
+Jeb is a relatively new addition to the party and has stood for local elections for the party.
+He also sits on the board.